Developer-Autodesk/forge.learning/docs/environment/setup/netcore_da.md

 Install the Autodesk Forge NuGet package: right-click on the project (**Solution Explorer**), select **Manage NuGet Package**, then on **Browse** search for **Autodesk.Forge** and install `Autodesk.Forge`.
 This will be used to upload input and output results to [OSS buckets](https://forge.autodesk.com/en/docs/data/v2/developers_guide/basics/).

-Repeat the last step: search and install `Autodesk.Forge.DesignAutomation` and `Microsoft.AspNetCore.Mvc.NewtonsoftJson` to handle JSON data.
+Repeat the last step at **Manage NuGet Packages**: search and install `Autodesk.Forge.DesignAutomation` and `Microsoft.AspNetCore.Mvc.NewtonsoftJson` to handle JSON data.

-> Please check **Include prerelease** while searching for packages.
-Design Automation v3 is in beta 5 (as of Jun/2019).

 ![](_media/netcore/create_project.gif)